ffrige/AutoDriveControl/README.md

 The critic network takes both state and action as input (although actions are only merged in the second layer) and outputs a Q-value.
 Target networks are automatically implemented by keras-rl to improve stability during the learning process.

 For the reward we only considered the cross-track error, because speed was fixed, but it would be interesting to include a speed term in the general reward expression and see if the agent can improve lap times.
-The main problem is again training time.
+The main problem is training time.